invictus-integration/docs-ifa/framework/hybrid/helm/prerequisites/installguide-windows.md

 > cd .kube
 > microk8s config > config
 ```

+>  🚩 Use `cd ~` in a PowerShell terminal to navigate to the user profile folder.

 To verify if Kubernetes is correctly installed and configured, check if there
 is a cluster running with `kubectl cluster-info`